hak0/waifu_image_tagger/README.md

 `min_similarity`: similarity threshold for saucenao.
 When it's too low, you may get wrong tags, but if it's too high, then you may miss the correct results.
 The value is between 0 ~ 100.
 `preserve_quota_percent`: it will preserve some percent of quota so you can still use saucenao in browser.
 The value is between 0 ~ 100.
 Set it to 0 to disable the feature.
 `rescan_interval_minutes`: after each rescan of all images, it will sleep for a while.
 The duration is set here.
-`cache_num`: the table will be written to disk after every cache_num images are tagged.
+`cache_num`: the table will be written to disk each time after cache_num images are tagged.